Learn English through true stories written and recorded by native speakers

 Therefore, learners should understand the main messages of a text or piece of listening material.
 Potentially, then, the learner should be able to deduce the meaning of uncertain lexis and sentence parts from context.

 Krashen called this kind of input ‘Comprehensible Input’.
-This is input that’s understandable but still nevertheless reasonably challenging.
+This is input that’s understandable but still reasonably challenging.

 Even the most experienced and highly-proficient English language buff will come up against a few challenges with these true stories.